zloishavrin/Easy-Wav2Lip/README.md

 However I may offer some support in this discord:<br>
 Invite link: https://discord.gg/FNZR9ETwKY<br>
 Wav2Lip channel: https://discord.com/channels/667279414681272320/1076077584330280991

-# The rest of this Readme is for the upcoming v4 release
-v3 doesn't really need a readme so until v4 is released just look in the v3 colab for instructions - some of these options don't exist or work the same way in v3

 # Best practices:
 Video files: